nuxt-alt/proxy/README.md

 - Type: `Boolean`
 - Default: `false`

-Enable this to use a nitro plugin that tries to hook onto the server's request and grab the server to listen in production. (doesnt work in dev mode)
+Enable this to use a nitro plugin that tries to hook onto the server's request and grab the server to listen in production.
 This is untested in non-node environments.

-This property also affects websockets in dev mode for proxying so enable it if you want to proxy websockets in dev mode.

 Nitro hook available after enabling (only in production):